chef/chef-web-docs/chef_master/source/dsl_handler.rst

 =====================================================
 .. tag dsl_handler_method_on

 Use the ``on`` method to associate an event type with a callback.
-The callback defines what steps are taken if the event occurs during the Chef Infra Client run and is defined using arbitrary Ruby code.
+The callback defines what steps are taken if the event occurs during a Chef Infra Client run and is defined using arbitrary Ruby code.
 The syntax is as follows:

 .. code-block:: ruby